epsylon3/odbgscript/doc/ReadMe.txt

 + Added ERUN command to replace ESTO in the future (mnemonic problem with STO)
 + Scroll to Label (in context menu)
 * Cursor on Running command displayed correctly
-* BUF/STR now reverse bytes of dword
+* "BUF/STR dw" now reverse bytes of the dword
-* mov data, [eax+10], 4 works and will assign dword only if data variable was not a string
+* "mov data, [eax+10], 4" works and will assign dword only if data variable was not a string

 1.55.3 (14 May 2007)
 + Added HISTORY command to enable/disable value History (run faster)